zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 ### Equivalent Kubernetes Services

-- service no longer needed when using Kubernetes?
+- Service no longer needed when using Kubernetes?
 	- List of features from Spring cloud that can be replaced with Kubernetes features.

 | Feature                      | Spring Cloud Microservices                | Kubernetes-Oriented Microservices                                                                                                       |